LiteLLM Proxy Integration

 # LiteLLM key budget: $100/month (safety margin)

-Fleet Workers with LiteLLM
+Fleet workers with LiteLLM

-Fleet workers running on your own infrastructure can also route through the proxy.
+Workers running on your own infrastructure can also route through the proxy.
 Set api_base in worker credentials so that workers in different pools use different virtual keys:

 from sagewai import WorkflowWorker